 Day 10-11: safari at Udawalawe National Park

-First we witnessed a beautiful sunrise and once the sun was up we saw lots of animals: elephants, buffaloes, deer, colorful bee-eaters (birds), peacocks, a big lizzard and… crocodiles!
+First, we witnessed a beautiful sunrise and once the sun was up we saw lots of animals: elephants, buffaloes, deer, colorful bee-eaters (birds), peacocks, a big lizard and… crocodiles!
 The safari was definitely one of the highlights of our Sri Lanka trip.

 Note: bring a jacket, I found it quite chilly in the early morning (5.30am)!
 Also be sure to bring some water and food.
 Our safari took 4 hours and I was very happy we brought something to eat and drink.

 We stayed at A to Z Family Guest Udawalawe for 1 night and also booked our safari there (4500 rupees per person).

 How to get from Udawalawe Junction to Ella